-We’ve all heard that walking 10,000 steps per day is good for our health.
+We’ve all heard that walking 10,000 steps per day is good for us (and it’s in line with the principles of ancestral health).
 But is that number appropriate for everyone?
 In this article we will look at some of the health outcomes associated with achieving 10,000 steps, if fitness trackers and pedometers are worth it, and how to get in more steps per day.

 Get your 10,000 steps in!
 Practically everyone is familiar with this mantra, and it is traceable as far back as the 1960s in Japan.
 (1) Depending on a person’s stride length, 10,000 steps correlates to approximately five miles.
 However, modern-day desk jobs and excessive electronic usage set the stage for a sedentary lifestyle.
 Some reports estimate that the average U.S. adult only achieves 5,117 steps per day, far below what’s recommended.
 (2)